 Later this fall, David will be directing Noises Off for Siena College and Stage III.

 This spring, David will be returning to Philadelphia to appear as a principal actor in the world premiere of the first full presentation of Tony Award-winning playwright John Guare's acclaimed Lydie Breeze Trilogy, an epic trilogy about an American family, set between the Civil War and the birth of 20th-century industrialism.
 In development for 30 years, the trilogy has not reached completion as the single theatrical experience Guare intended it to be.
 EgoPo will collaborate with Guare to present all three plays.
 For more information on this project, visit EgoPo's website at https://www.egopo.org/.

 David is a Proud Member of Actors Equity Association.
 MFA in Directing, Temple University. www.davidmgirard.com

 Alex is currently employed as a Senior Fund Accountant at LeverPoint Management, LLC (a third-party fund administrator located in Clifton Park, NY).
-Prior to LeverPoint, Alex was employed at Golub Capital (a credit asset manager located in New York, NY) where she quickly moved up the ranks from Bookkeeping Temp - to Junior Accountant - to Accountant - within the span of three and a half years.
+Prior to LeverPoint, Alex was employed at Golub Capital (a credit asset manager located in New York, NY) where she quickly moved up the ranks from Bookkeeping Temp - to Junior Accountant - to Accountant.
 Alex received her BS in Musical Theatre from Russell Sage College and Certificate in Accounting Principles from Baruch College.

 John Romeo, Creative Associate